What is the course of a migraine attack?

 Typical aura symptoms

-• Seeing jagged lines
+• Seeing jagged or wavy lines

-• Tingling / numbness in the hand
+• Tingling or numbness in the hand

-• Rarely: Restricted movement in arms or legs
+• Difficulty moving arms or legs (rare)

-All in all: Even if they sound frightening at first, you don’t have to be afraid of auras!
+Even if they sound frightening at first, you don’t have to be afraid of auras!
 They are quite harmless.

 You can learn even more about auras in the expert knowledge section.